-- In a medium saucepan over medium heat, combine tomatoes, chilis in adobo sauce, and tomato sauce.
-Bring to a boil then reduce heat and simmer 5 minutes.
+- In a medium saucepan, combine tomatoes, chilis in adobo sauce, and tomato sauce over medium heat.
+Bring to a boil, then reduce heat and simmer for 5 minutes.

 - Transfer tomato and chili mixture to a blender.
 Pulse and blend on low until it becomes a puree.
 (Be very careful during the blending because the mixture is extremely hot.)